An exciting tile-laying completion between 2 players.

 Carcassonne the Castle uses the same draw a tile – play a tile system that

-Carcassonne.
+is used in Carcassonne.
 Like Carcassonne players can choose to place one of their

 followers on one of the scoring elements of the castle tile at the time it is